-When a company or an individual acquires real property through a transaction in Korea, it must pay acquisition tax at a rate of 4.6% (inclusive of surtax) of the purchase price (ie, actual acquisition cost) reported at the time of the acquisition.
-The acquisition of real estate also incurs a recordation tax, which does not exist independently of the acquisition tax, since it was incorporated into the acquisition tax under recent amendments to the relevant tax law.
-Such acquisition tax is exempt if a property is purchased on the condition that it will be donated to the state or a local government.
+When a company or an individual acquires real property in Korea, it must pay acquisition tax of 4.6% (inclusive of surtax) of the purchase price (ie, actual acquisition cost) reported at the time of the acquisition.
+The acquisition tax is inclusive of a recordation tax.
+Acquisition tax is exempt if a property is purchased on condition that it will be donated to the state or a local government.

-Stamp duty of up to KRW350,000 is payable on the contract for the acquisition of real estate, and is generally paid by the buyer.
-The buyer must also purchase national housing bonds at a rate of about 5% of the purchase price of the real estate.
+Stamp duty of up to KRW350,000 is payable on the contract for the acquisition of real estate and generally paid by the buyer.
+The buyer must also purchase national housing bonds at a rate of approximately 5% of the purchase price of the real estate.
 In practice, these bonds are immediately resold at a 10% to 15% discount on the purchase price of the bonds.

-Similar taxes apply to share deals and partial ownership transfers, to the extent that the buyer (and its related parties) becomes a majority shareholder (with a shareholding ratio exceeding 50%).
-In such transactions, deemed acquisition tax is imposed when an entity (along with its related parties) becomes a majority shareholder of a company by acquiring more than 50% of its shares.
-In such cases, the majority shareholder is required to pay the deemed acquisition tax at 2.2% (inclusive of surtax) for real estate held by the company which is subject to acquisition tax, in proportion to the majority shareholder’s holding in the company, as if it has directly acquired such real estate.
-In addition, the seller of shares in a share deal must pay a securities transaction tax, which is equal to 0.43% (0.35% on or after 1 January 2023) of the sale price.
+Additional taxes apply to share deals and partial ownership transfers, to the extent that the buyer (and its related parties) becomes a majority shareholder of a target company holding real estate.
+A deemed acquisition tax is imposed when an entity (along with its related parties) becomes a majority shareholder of a target company by acquiring more than 50% of its shares, and the majority shareholder is required to pay deemed acquisition tax of 2.2% (inclusive of surtax) of the book value of the real estate held by the target company in proportion to the majority shareholder’s ownership percentage, as if it has directly acquired such real estate.
+In addition, the seller of shares in a share deal must pay a securities transaction tax, which is equal to 0.35% of the sale price.

-Foreign investors acquiring 50% or more of shares in land-owning companies are required to file the report therewith as well.
-However, filing of this report may not be required if the foreign investors elect to file a general real estate transaction report with the local government in accordance with RRETA.
+Foreign investors acquiring 50% or more of shares in a land-owning company are required to file a report to that effect.
+However, the filing of this report may not be required if the foreign investors elect to file a general real estate transaction report with the local government in accordance with RRETA.

 Acquisitions of commercial real estate are financed through both debt and equity financing.
 In particular, institutional investors such as investment banks, public pension funds, mutual aid associations, securities companies and insurance companies are a significant source of financing for such acquisitions, as well as foreign investors.

-In addition to conventional debt and equity financing by various investment vehicles (as described in 5 Investment Vehicles), there are also some financing options that are more customised for acquisitions involving large real estate assets.
-For example, real estate securitisation using ABS (asset-backed securities) or ABCP (asset-backed commercial paper) is common in Korea.
-Sale-and-leaseback transactions have also been a commonly used alternative financing method in Korea since the economic recession.
+In addition to conventional debt and equity financing by various investment vehicles (as described in 5.
+Investment Vehicles), there are some financing options more customised for acquisitions involving large real estate assets.
+For example, real estate securitisation using asset-backed securities (ABS) or asset-backed commercial paper (ABCP) is common in Korea.
+Sale-and-leaseback transactions have also been a commonly used alternative financing method in Korea.

-Typical security for real estate investors borrowing funds to acquire or develop real estate, is a mortgage on the real estate, created by a mortgage agreement between the parties.
-Another type of typical security is a security trust under which the real estate investor entrusts the real estate to a trustee and the lender becomes a beneficiary.
+Investors borrowing funds to acquire or develop real estate typically use a mortgage on the real estate as security, created by a mortgage agreement between the parties.
+Another type of security typically used is a security trust under which the real estate investor entrusts the real estate to a trustee and the lender becomes a beneficiary.

-Any foreign lender who intends to acquire a security interest over real estate located in Korea is required to file a prior report with a foreign exchange bank (which must be accepted by such bank) under the Foreign Exchange Transaction Regulations.
-Furthermore, if the land in question is located within a district subject to transaction approval designated in accordance with the NLPUA by the MOLIT, and if the foreign lender intends to acquire a security interest that would grant them the right to use the land for the purpose of owning buildings and structures on such land, additional approval must be obtained from the mayor or the head of the district with jurisdiction over the land.
+Any foreign lender who intends to acquire a security interest over real estate located in Korea is required to file in advance a report with a foreign exchange bank in Korea under the Foreign Exchange Transaction Regulations.
+Furthermore, if the land in question is located within a district subject to prior approval by the MOLIT under the NLPUA, and if the foreign lender intends to acquire a security interest that would grant them the right to use the land for the purpose of owning buildings and structures on such land, additional approval must be obtained from the local government with jurisdiction over the land.

-Regarding restrictions on repayments, a foreign lender generally should not be subject to any restrictions on transferring the proceeds of a loan repayment to its offshore account as long as the requisite government authorisation, under the Foreign Exchange Transaction Regulations, was duly obtained in respect of the security agreement and the loan agreement at the time of signing or closing the transaction.
+A foreign lender is generally not subject to any restrictions on transferring the proceeds of a loan repayment to its offshore account as long as the government authorisation required under the Foreign Exchange Transaction Regulations was duly obtained in respect of the security agreement and the loan agreement at the time of signing or closing the financing transaction.

 In addition, if the debtor is a specially related person/entity of the security provider (ie, its major shareholder), the provision of security by the security provider may be subject to certain additional restrictions or requirements under Korean law, including the following: